Development Status of the KIPM Detector Consortium

 \section{Improving Resolution of Current Architecture KIPM Detectors}

 The resolution on energy deposited on the substrate, as measured by $N_r$ resonators (assuming the same resolution on energy absorbed for each resonator), is given by

-where $\eta$ is taken to be the collection efficiency across all resonators.
-Upon first inspection, going to multi-resonator devices worsens the device resolution as $\sqrt{N_r}$, but that is only true if $\eta$ is unchanged.
-By increasing resonator coverage, provided $\eta$ grows faster than $\sqrt{N_r}$, we continue to improve $\sigma_{E_\mathrm{dep}}$ until becoming limited by loss, which the SuperCMDS collaboration has shown to occur at 4\% surface coverage~\cite{supercdms_fdr}.
+where $\eta(N_r)$ is taken to be the collection efficiency across all $N_r$ resonators on a device and $\sigma_{E_\mathrm{abs}}$ is the resolution on absorbed energy of each KID individually.
+Upon first inspection, going to multi-resonator devices worsens the device resolution as $\sqrt{N_r}$, but that is only true if $\eta$ is unchanging with $N_r$.
+By increasing resonator coverage, provided $\eta(N_r)$ grows faster than $\sqrt{N_r}$, we continue to improve $\sigma_{E_\mathrm{dep}}$ until becoming limited by loss, which the SuperCMDS collaboration has shown to occur at single-percent surface coverage~\cite{supercdms_fdr}.

 With aluminum resonators of our current architecture, we are thus motivated to return to multi-resonator devices: an improved version of Fig.~\ref{fig:device-masks} (A).
 First, we note our current design is limited by TLS noise, setting the achieved $\sigma_{E_\mathrm{abs}}=2.1$ eV.
 Were this noise not present, the equivalent HEMT-amplifier-limited energy resolution is improved by a factor four, both due to the decreased noise power and the improvement in the performance of the OF because the noise is white.
-With no concrete path to reduce the TLS noise, we instead evade it by switching to dissipation readout~\cite{Gao2008c,Gao2007}, which suffers from $\approx$4$\times$ lower responsivity to $n_\mathrm{qp}$ than frequency readout.
-We can recover this factor by deploying a kinetic-inductance traveling-wave parametric amplifier (KI-TWPA) for the first-stage amplification (with noise temperature $T_\mathrm{N} = 0.2-0.3$~K, $\approx$20$\times$ lower than a HEMT amplifier), which improves the resolution by a factor of 4--5~\cite{Ramanathan2024a}.
-Thus we take the best-achievable sensor resolution of our current design to be 500 meV.
-By comparison, for an inductor volume of 12,000 $\mu$m$^3$ (as in Mask C), the energy resolution limit set purely by generation-recombination (GR) noise is 110 meV.
-Using a low-$T_c$ material for the inductor (\S\ref{sec:lowTc}) reduces both by another factor four, yielding $\sigma_{E_\mathrm{abs}}=125$ meV for one resonator.
+With no concrete path to reduce the TLS noise, we may instead evade it by switching to dissipation readout~\cite{Gao2008c,Gao2007}, which suffers from $\approx$4$\times$ lower responsivity to $n_\mathrm{qp}$ than frequency readout.
+We can recover this factor by deploying a kinetic-inductance traveling-wave parametric amplifier (KI-TWPA) for first-stage amplification (with noise temperature $T_\mathrm{N} = 0.2-0.3$~K, $\approx$20$\times$ lower than a HEMT amplifier), which improves the resolution by a factor of 4--5, as demonstrated in~\cite{Ramanathan2024a}.
+We project the best-achievable sensor resolution of our current design to be $\sigma_{E_\mathrm{abs}}=500$ meV.
+By comparison, for an inductor volume of 12,000 $\mu$m$^3$ (\textit{e.g.}, Mask C), the energy resolution limit set purely by generation-recombination (GR) noise is $\sigma_{E_\mathrm{abs}}^\mathrm{GR-limit}=195$ meV.
+Using a low-$T_c$ material for the inductor (\S\ref{sec:lowTc}) is projected to reduce both by another factor four, yielding an ultimate projection of $\sigma_{E_\mathrm{abs}}=125$ meV for one resonator.